 Funding and the resources of research institutions are generally directed to studies that have a likelihood of yielding financial rewards.

 Bryophytes are neglected largely because they have little direct commercial significance.
 However, peat is an exception, and has been exploited commercially for more than 150 years both as a fuel source and as a soil additive.

 The use of peat for fuel has increased in many countries, and it is now cheaper to exploit homegrown peat than to import other expensive raw fuel material.

 Ireland is a prime example of this, where peatlands have been exploited on a large scale and peatland habitat has been dramatically reduced in area.
-Because of the water-retentive properties of Sphagnum moss (a principal component of peat, holding up to 20 times its own weight, peat is also highly valued as a soil conditioner and a plant-growing medium.

-Sphagnum moss has been used as an effective filtering and absorption agent for the treatment of waste water and effluents from factories with acid and toxic discharges containing heavy metals, organic substances such as oils, detergents, and dyes (Poots et al. 1976), and microorganisms.
+Sphagnum has been used as an effective filtering and absorption agent for the treatment of waste water and effluents from factories with acid and toxic discharges containing heavy metals, organic substances such as oils, detergents, dyes and microorganisms.

 Peat can also be used as an absorbing agent for oil spills and as a filtering agent for oily waste water in vegetable oil factories.